 The Board values the views of its shareholders and is keen for shareholders and other financial market participants to gain a greater understanding of Newcrest's operations, governance, financial performance and prospects.

 The Company therefore has an investor relations program in place to enable effective communication with institutional and retail investors, analysts and proxy advisers.
-The program includes scheduled presentations, meetings and site visits.
+The program includes scheduled presentations, meetings and site visits and has included Investor Days.